The Trump Foreign Policy Doctrine — In 3 Points

 On defeating ISIS, however, it still remains unclear what Trump will do exactly.
 ISIS was the top concern for Republican primary voters, and his tough rhetoric helped him in the campaign.
 He declared he would "bomb the s*** out of them" but would not lay out a plan.
 He said he wanted to be "unpredictable."

-He never committed a ramping up of ground troops.
+He never committed to a ramping up of ground troops.
 But he mentioned the possibility of as many as 30,000 troops to fight ISIS in Iraq and Syria.
 That's nowhere close to the number of troops the U.S. had at the height of the Iraq war, but — if Trump followed through — it would represent a significant ramping up of U.S. involvement.

 Currently, there are only about 600 American military personnel in Syria, about 8,400 in Afghanistan and almost 6,000 in Iraq.